-Pursuant to the CDBG-DR Gap to LIHTC Program Guidelines and Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, and 2 CFR 200 (E), and any other applicable federal and state requirements, the Authority will perform an underwriting analysis and subsidy layer review on all proposal applications that request CDBG-DR funding under the NOFA.
-All costs must be allowable, reasonable, and allocable.
-CDBG-DR funds may not be used to fund extended overhead costs, furniture and equipment, operating reserves, rent-up reserves, insurance reserve, reserve for replacement, escrow reserves, commercial spaces, and contingency fees.
+Projects applying for the PHA Set Aside must comply with the CDBG-DR Gap to LIHTC Program Guidelines and Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, and 2 CFR 200 (E), and any other applicable federal and state requirements, the Authority will perform an underwriting analysis and subsidy layer review on all proposal applications that request CDBG-DR funding under the NOFA (see Annex P)